 How Many Days Left for JEE Mains 2026?
 Countdown & Exam Schedule

-Students preparing for JEE Main 2026 must be wondering, “How many days are left for JEE Mains 2026?”
-As per the latest exam dates, approximately 83 days are left for the JEE Main 2026 exam.
-Knowing the exact countdown helps you effectively manage preparation, revision, and practice tests.
+How Many Days Left for JEE Mains 2026? : Students preparing for JEE Main 2026 must be wondering, “How many days are left for JEE Mains 2026?”
+There are 39 days remaining until the JEE Main 2026 exam (session 1), according to the official JEE Main 2026 dates.
+Knowing the exact countdown helps you manage preparation, revision, and practice tests effectively.
 The National Testing Agency (NTA) has released the official exam dates of JEE Main 2026.
-As per the dates, JEE Main session 1 will be conducted from January 21 to 30, and Session 2 will be held from April 1 to 10, 2026.
-We can calculate the days left based on the schedule dates.
-Further, the JEE Main 2026 registration will begin in October 2025.
-The authority has activated the demo link of JEE Main 2026 registration on October 7, 2025.
+JEE Main session 1 will be conducted from January 21 to 30, and Session 2 will be held from April 2 to 09, 2026.
+We can calculate the days left based on the available dates.
+The JEE Main 2026 registration for session 1 has concluded.
+Additionally, the authority will upload the JEE Main 2026 session 1 city intimation slip in the first week of January 2026.

 This Story also Contains